titzer/virgil/doc/impl/Bootstrapping.md

 ## Self-hosting requires bootstrapping ##

 The process of creating a *self-hosted* compiler `K` for a new programming language `L` is called *bootstrapping*.
-This follows a tried and true pattern: before building the first compiler `K`, a compiler (or interpreter) for the language, `PreK`, is written in an existing language.
+This follows a tried-and-true pattern: before building the first compiler `K`, a compiler (or interpreter) for the language, `PreK`, is written in an existing language.
 The very first compilers had no pre-existing language to bootstrap with; they were written in assembly or machine code.
 The `PreK` implementation of `L` of Virgil III was an interpreter written in Java circa 2009 that was adapted from a Virgil II compiler, known as `VPC` (for Virgil Prototype Compiler) also written in Java.
 When `Aeneas` running on `VPC` could finally generate an executable of itself, `VPC` became unnecessary.